 To demonstrate the scale invariance of the model, the characterisation also includes different spatial frequencies of the stimuli in the \textit{Eye+Object} scenario.
 Figure~\ref{fig:OMScharsize} shows an example of the RGB stimuli, the converted event frame, and the OMS maps with different values of spatial frequency, ${fs}$, and the speeds of a cycle on each iteration of the loop, ${s}$, for the object (Foreground) and the Background.
 As shown by the OMS maps in the qualitative assessment in Figure~\ref{fig:OMScharsize}, the response of the sOMS model effectively enhances object motion in all cases.

 Further investigations analyze the average MFR and mean ISI of the population activity (see Figure~\ref{fig:OMSMFRISI}) across all experiments presented in Figure~\ref{fig:OMSchar} and Figure~\ref{fig:OMScharsize}, as these metrics provide complementary insights into the dynamics of neural activity.
 The average MFR captures the overall firing rate, offering a measure of activity intensity, while the mean ISI reflects the temporal structure of spiking, highlighting patterns in neural coordination and timing.
 The responses confirm the periodicity of the moving gratings, with similar MFR and mean ISI observed across all scenarios, except for Experiment 2 (\textit{Eye only}).
-In this case, the OMS model remains effective in suppressing most background activity, even without object motion, which is typically required for its optimal functioning.
+In this case, the OMS model remains effective in suppressing most background activity, even in the absence of object motion; however, the periodicity of the response is lost.